parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 Investors have their doubts too.
 One analyst flagged Firmus spruiking a [Power Usage Effectiveness of 1.03](https://rogermontgomery.com/6-billion-hype-or-structural-risk-inside-the-firmus-asx-listing/), close to the best in the world if it stands up.
 It's self-reported, and nobody independent has checked it.
 Good times all around.

+## Spare a thought for the neighbours

+Wherever these things get built near people, the people tend to end up hating them.
+Data centres run hot and loud around the clock: banks of cooling fans, chillers and backup generators that, as the US Environmental and Energy Study Institute puts it, throw off high- and low-frequency noise that ["can be heard for hundreds of feet"](https://www.eesi.org/articles/view/communities-are-raising-noise-pollution-concernsabout-data-centers).
+The low hum is the nasty part: hard to pin down with a decibel meter, and it never stops.
+Residents near these sites report wrecked sleep and falling property values, there's a wave of noise-nuisance lawsuits underway (including one in [West Michigan](https://spectrumlocalnews.com/mi/michigan/news/2026/05/29/residents-sue-data-center-company-over-constant-noise--health-concerns)), and a quiet suburb in Chandler, Arizona spent the better part of a decade fighting one.
+Then there's the air: VCU researchers found Northern Virginia's data-centre diesel generators now [rival a power plant for emissions](https://news.vcu.edu/article/northern-virginia-data-center-air-pollution-rivals-power-plant-emissions).

+To be fair to Firmus, siting matters, and at Bell Bay it works in their favour.
+The George Town campus goes on the old Gunns pulp-mill land, which Firmus rightly calls ["well separated from homes and residential areas"](https://firmus.co/project-southgate-faqs).
+It's a heavy-industrial zone, and a server shed is hardly the worst neighbour that stretch of the Tamar has had.
+The full suburban horror story probably doesn't apply there.

+St Leonards is a different matter.
+That one sits in Launceston's eastern suburbs, close enough that the council bolted [noise-attenuation conditions](https://pulsetasmania.com.au/news/launceston-council-approves-major-2-1-billion-ai-data-centre/) onto the permit, and locals had already raised concerns about cooling-system chemicals.
+The Bell Bay plans, industrial zone or not, still [list diesel generators on site](https://pulsetasmania.com.au/news/firmus-lodges-plans-for-second-tasmanian-ai-factory-at-bell-bay/).
+None of it is a deal-breaker on its own.
+But with no Tasmania-specific noise or air rules for these places, residents are left trusting the standard council conditions to hold the line, the same kind of conditions that, everywhere else, have ended in court.

 ## Higher bills, including here

 Modelling consistently indicates data centres will push up local power bills.
 Work reported by [The New Daily](https://www.thenewdaily.com.au/finance/consumer/2026/06/03/data-centre-power-prices) and the [Climate Council](https://www.climatecouncil.org.au/what-does-the-data-centre-boom-mean-for-australias-switch-to-renewables/) has data-centre demand pushing household power prices up by as much as 26 per cent within a decade, with wholesale prices in New South Wales up 26 per cent and Victoria 23 per cent by 2035 if the build keeps outrunning new renewable supply, which it is.
 This is on top of existing regular increases, which we're already subject to.